slonigiraf/whitepaper/slonigiraf/ENG.md

 A student and a tutor may conspire against a previous tutor to receive reimbursement while the student still remembers the skill.
 This type of deception is not prohibited in any administrative way.
 Still, it is almost impossible in the long term - such a student would be banned from the community of tutors as dishonest and would lose the ability to receive new diplomas.

-### Comparing the Speed of Skill Acquisition of the Slonigiraf Model to the Traditional Model
+### Comparing the Speed of Skill Acquisition of the Slonig Model to the Traditional Model

 In the traditional model, a teacher teaches a group of students all at once, typically spending 22 minutes.
 The outcome of this method is that only one out of four students will have learned the skill.
 For example, if a teacher is working with a group of 32 students, this approach will result in 8 students having learned the skill.

-In contrast, the Slonigiraf model utilizes individualized instruction, where a teacher works with students one-on-one.
-In 22 minutes, a teacher using the Slonigiraf model can teach two students (11 minutes per student).
+In contrast, the Slonig model utilizes individualized instruction, where a teacher works with students one-on-one.
+In 22 minutes, a teacher using the Slonig model can teach two students (11 minutes per student).
 The first student taught by the teacher will then teach another student.
 This results in 3 students acquiring the skill, whereas another teacher using a traditional model having the same time would have taught eight students.

-But why do we argue that the Slonigiraf model is more efficient than the traditional one?
+But why do we argue that the Slonig model is more efficient than the traditional one?
 The answer is because of other skills and other students.
 During 22 minutes, only three students will get the skill the teacher has started introducing to the group.
 But when these three students acquire such skill, other students will spread the skills that were introduced before.
-As any student in the Slonigiraf model has a 0.5 probability of getting a new skill per session, each student should learn some new skill during two sessions of 11 minutes.
-Therefore, it is important to compare not just the number of students who acquire a specific skill in the traditional model (8) versus the Slonigiraf model (3) but also the total number of students who acquire any new skill in the Slonigiraf model (32).
-It shows that the Slonigiraf model is four times more efficient than the traditional one.
-However, the performance of the Slonigiraf model is only three times better than the traditional because some students forget some skills.
+As any student in the Slonig model has a 0.5 probability of getting a new skill per session, each student should learn some new skill during two sessions of 11 minutes.
+Therefore, it is important to compare not just the number of students who acquire a specific skill in the traditional model (8) versus the Slonig model (3) but also the total number of students who acquire any new skill in the Slonig model (32).
+It shows that the Slonig model is four times more efficient than the traditional one.
+However, the performance of the Slonig model is only three times better than the traditional because some students forget some skills.

 ### Teacher Salary Can Be Adjusted to the Quality of Teaching